The BEWI-FATRIX® technology:

 By using rumen-protected amino acids (BEWI-FATRIX®) and rumen-stable fats (BEWI-SPRAY®), dairy cow rations can be optimized in terms of protein and energy source use.
 At the same time, these products enable the targeted reduction of nitrogen, phosphorus and methane emission per kg of milk.

-The general topic of the 21st BOKU symposium Animal Nutrition 2023 was “Feeding strategies in times of limited resources”.
+The general topic of the 22nd BOKU Symposium Animal Nutrition 2024 was “Livestock in nutrient cycles: A dialogue between nutrition physiology and the environment“.
 We were again represented with a scientific contribution.